Sadhaka Brand Facts

 What does neutrality mean on Sadhaka?

-Neutrality means representing major doctrinal differences fairly, attributing claims to the relevant school or source, and avoiding both sectarian advocacy and false 'all traditions teach the same thing' flattening.
+Neutrality means representing major doctrinal differences faithfully, attributing claims to the relevant school or source, and avoiding both sectarian advocacy and false 'all traditions teach the same thing' flattening.
+Advaita and Dvaita disagree on fundamental metaphysics — Sadhaka represents that disagreement clearly rather than smoothing it over.

 Where can machine-readable brand information be found?